chauquocvinh2234/Building_a_Fashion_Product_Consultation_Chatbot_Using_RAG_LLM/README.md

-# Building a Fashion Consultation Chatbot using RAG (Retrieval-Augmented Generation) and Large Language Models (LLMs).
+# Building a Fashion Consultation Chatbot using Retrieval-Augmented Generation and Large Language Models.
 ---

 ## 📌 Project Overview